 How does Kate Courtney set goals and adapt to change?

-Kate Courtney’s Olympic and World Cup dreams might be on hold, but her experience of setting and adapting goals will get her through – and maybe help the rest of us cope a bit better as well.
+Kate Courtney’s dreams might be on hold, but her experience of setting and adapting goals will get her through – and maybe help the rest of us cope a bit better as well.

 We sat down with her to talk about how she sets goals and how she manages when the goal posts shift.
 Little did we know that soon we'd have to be applying this wisdom to a whole new set of circumstances.

-So, while racing is knocked down the pecking order and the Olympics are postponed, Kate’s outlook on planning, re-evaluating and maintaining motivation is as relevant as ever.
+So, while racing is knocked down the pecking order and the big events are postponed, Kate’s outlook on planning, re-evaluating and maintaining motivation is as relevant as ever.

 Kate, you had some successes at Junior World Cup level but you really came onto the radar as an U23 rider.
 What were your goals as an U23?